 Unfortunately, becoming an effective day trader doesn’t happen overnight – it requires a lot of patience, education, and discipline.
 Around 90% of traders lose money, and 80% quit within the first two years.

-In this beginner’s guide, we’ll show you how to become one of those successful remaining 10% of traders.
+In this day trading for beginners guide, we’ll show you how to become one of those successful remaining 10% of traders.
 You’ll also:

 - Learn more about the entire process of day trading

 - Find out more about what you need to get started